hannahdesmond/mastery-curriculum/chapter4/README.md

 > Procedures can be thought of as cooking recipes, which contain steps to produce a result.

 Here's a code-y version of what `dad` just did.
-I'm using a bunch of program structures we'll see later: don't sweat it if this makes only vague sense to you right now:
+I'm using a bunch of program structures we'll see later, don't sweat if this makes only vague sense to you right now:

 ```ruby
 bowl = []